-To clean pads, pick out the larger pieces of foreign material with an awl, penknife or the tip of a small screwdriver.
-While you are at it, check the grooves on the pad.
-If it has been a few years, consider replacing pads if they have hardened with age.
+To clean pads, first pick out the larger pieces of foreign material with an awl, penknife or the tip of a small screwdriver.
+Then using a fine grained sandpaper, lightly sand the rubber surface.
+And while you are at it, check the grooves on the pad.
+If it has been a few years, you might consider replacing pads as they can hardened with age.

 A smooth rim will also improve braking performance.
 But you don't want to go overboard and remove the metal itself.
 A Scotch-Brite pad works well for this purpose.
 It's a gentle abrasive that won't remove material from the rim but will take off rubber deposits to ensure optimum braking.

 Disc brakes have been a defacto standard for mountain bikes for years.
 They are now here for road bikes as well.
 If you buy a new bike, odds are it will come with disc brakes standard or as an option.

 This is a nice summary of the pros/cons as well as the state of the art of discs.

 An added benefit may be to save a few dollars on rim replacement.
 I clearly remember the time someone pointed out the "dishing" on my aluminum Ksyrium rims from brake pad wear.
 And suggested I replace them before I developed a strategic failure on a long ride.
 Spent a few $$ that might have been saved if I was using discs.

 To check for maintenance status remove the wheels from the bike.
 Turn the axles slowly with your fingers - you will feel a slight but smooth hydraulic resistance.
 If an axle either turns roughly or spins freely with no resistance, you need to do some maintenance.
 Roughness can indicate damaged bearings, too little resistance means the lubrication is gone, usually because it's been washed out by lots of rainy rides or improper bike-cleaning techniques (using high-pressure sprayers or getting solvent into the bearings).